The Story My Father

 By Dwight Albert Sharpe, his son

-DWIGHT ALFRED1 SHARPE was born on 04 Sep 1901 in Georgetown, Williamson County, Texas.
+DWIGHT ALFRED SHARPE was born on 04 Sep 1901 in Georgetown, Williamson County, Texas.
 He died on 02 Aug 1981 in Alamo Heights, Bexar County, Texas.
-He married Martha Dixon Chapman (daughter of James Herschell Chapman and Margaret Lavina Abney) on 31 May 1926 in Lufkin, Angelina County, Texas.
+He married Martha Dixon Chapman (daughter of Dr. James Herschell Chapman, MD and Margaret Lavina Abney) on 31 May 1926 in Lufkin, Angelina County, Texas.
 She was born on 05 Apr 1904 in Lufkin, Angelina County, Texas.
 She died on 02 Aug 1979 in Alamo Heights, Bexar County, Texas.

 Dwight Alfred Sharpe was born the year that George Gallup (11/18/1901- 7/26/1984), the American statistician and pioneering opinion researcher, was born.
 They died just less than three years apart.